stashed/elasticsearch/docs/elasticsearch.md

 Here,

-- `metadata.labels` specifies a `kubedb.com/kind: Elasticsearch` label that is used by KubeDB to watch this `RestoreSession`.
+- `metadata.labels` specifies a `app.kubernetes.io/name: elasticsearches.kubedb.com` label that is used by KubeDB to watch this `RestoreSession`.
 - `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore an Elasticsearch database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the AppBinding crd for the `restored-elasticsearch` database.
 - `spec.interimVolumeTemplate` specifies a PVC template to store the restored data temporarily before inserting into the targeted Elasticsearch database.
 - `spec.rules` specifies that we are restoring from the latest backup snapshot of the database.

-> **Warning:** Label `kubedb.com/kind: Elasticsearch` is mandatory if you are using KubeDB to deploy the database.
-Otherwise, the database will be stuck in `Initializing` state.
+> **Warning:** Label `app.kubernetes.io/name: elasticsearches.kubedb.com` is mandatory if you are using KubeDB to deploy the database.
+Otherwise, the database will be stuck in `Provisioning` state.

 Let's create the `RestoreSession` crd we have shown above,